 Over nine million Neptune R900 radio devices are deployed on water meters today throughout North America.
 In addition, over 100 million 900 MHz radio devices are deployed on water, gas, and electric meters across North America.

-Over the past 13 years, have there been any cases of interference caused by the R900 radio devices?
+Have there been any cases of interference caused by the R900 radio devices?

 There have been no documented cases where the R900 devices have interfered with third-party devices.